meilisearch/documentation/learn/advanced/updating.md

 Importing a dump requires indexing all the documents it contains.
 Depending on the size of your dataset, this process can take a long time and cause a spike in memory usage.

 ::: danger `_geo` field in v0.27, v0.28, and v0.29
-You might not be able to import your dump due to Meilisearch allowing malformed `_geo` fields in the above-mentioned versions.
+You might not be able to import your dump due to Meilisearch due to an error affecting `_geo` fields in the above-mentioned versions.
 Please ensure the `_geo` field follows the [correct format](/learn/advanced/geosearch.md#preparing-documents-for-location-based-search).
 :::

 ## Step 8: Restart Meilisearch as a service